Floodwaters rise as killer storm stalks southeastern US - AFP

 Others killed included three who perished "due to flash flooding and swift water on roadways," according to the Duplin County Sheriff's Office, and a 61-year-old woman who died when her car hit a downed tree.

-At least two people were electrocuted while attempting to connect their generators, while one couple died of monoxide poisoning from running their generator indoors.
+At least two people died from electrocution while attempting to connect their generators, while one couple died of monoxide poisoning from running their generator indoors.

 'Billions' in damage

-Even as some residents began returning to their homes, officials warned of a long road to recovery.
+Even as some residents began returning to their homes, officials warned of a long road to recovery ahead.

 "I think that the storm is likely going to produce impacts greater than Hurricane Matthew," Senator Thom Tillis of North Carolina said on Fox News, referring to a Category 5 storm that struck in 2016, killing 26 in the state.

-"The agriculture industry, the largest industry in our state, is hard-hit.
-We will have to sort out the crop damage," he said, adding: "I think that it's fair to say in terms of economic impact rebuilding that we are talking in the billions of dollars."
+"The agriculture industry, the largest industry in our state is hard-hit.
+We will have to sort out the crop damage," he continued, adding: "I think that it's fair to say in terms of economic impact rebuilding that we are talking in the billions of dollars."

 The number of customers without power across North Carolina fell to just under 500,000, with about 20,000 in South Carolina.
 Fifteen thousand meanwhile were being housed in 158 shelters across the state.